inasafe/inasafe-doc/docs/source/training/qgis/Chapter-05-Working_with_Vector_Data.rst

 It’s important to know that the data you will be working with does not only represent where objects are in space, but also tells you what those objects are.

-1. Open the project :file:`sleman_2_5.qgs`.
+1. Open the project :file:`Chapter_5_Working with vector.qgs`.
 This is the same project that you worked with previously.

 2. Close the InaSAFE panel if you still have it open.